SrijanBadhya/Debsoc/Running the PES Debsoc.md

 One thing that we overlook is the fact that another campus exists xD.
 When you send a PESU notification, specify that this is for RR campus, to avoid an awkward conversation later.

 This one time I was texting a debater who was one week into round 3.
 He told me that the Debsoc was doing a great job, and we reminded him of his Oxford Union days.
 My eyebrows shot up and I asked him a few questions.
-I was alarmed to find out he had completed a post graduate degree and was currently employed.
+I was alarmed to find out he had completed a post graduate degree and was currently employed at Ahmedabad, he just liked debate.
 Although this can't be avoided, and it _is_ important to make the link as accessible as possible, weird stuff like this _can_ happen.
-It's low impact and
+It's low impact and can be fixed easily, but it's still something to be prepared for lol.

+---

  srijan, definitely talk about making sure that one set of people preps while the other debates.
 If a fellow senior adj will take 10 more minutes to show up, make sure that you get a party started with prep so that the delay of this adj is handled smoothly with no inconvenience to the recruits.

 talk about how easy it is to get caught up in the debate once you've taken attendance at the start.
 Extra focus is needed to remember to take attendance everytime a person comes in, so have a book open or something so that this helps remind you.

-A random anecdote:
-Also talk about that random dude from Ahmedabad lmaooo.